-The Counseling Center, located in Bartlett Hall, Rm 337, is committed to promoting the health and well-being of the Maryville College community.
-The Center provides assessment, short-term care, and referrals related to academic, social, and personal concerns.
+The Counseling Center, located in Bartlett Hall, Room 308, is committed to promoting the health and well-being of the Maryville College community.
+The Counseling Center provides assessment, short-term care, and referrals related to academic, social, and personal concerns.
 Educational programs on study skills, stress reduction, self-management, chemical dependency, and personal development are also offered.
 All services are confidential.
-For further information, call 865-981-8035.
+Further information may be obtained by contacting the Counseling Center at 865.981.8035.

 Signs That Someone is in Mental Distress